TerribleDev/ContentBundling/README.md

 This is simply a framework to provide attributes around content bundling.

-Instead of declaring your bundles directly in your content bundling provider, you can delcare them in your view models.
+Instead of declaring your bundles directly in your content bundling provider, you can declare them in your view models.

 ## ContentBundling